Start here for a quick overview of what AS100 cadets can expect during their first year in AFROTC.

 - Select "Finish" once complete.

-- Register for your Aerospace Studies class.
+- Register for your Aerospace Studies class (AES101).

-- Register for Leadership Laboratory (LLAB).
+- Register for Leadership Laboratory (AES104).

-- Register for AES 294 Physical Training.
+- Register for Physical Training (AES294).

 - Verify all three classes appear on your schedule.

-- Download AFROTC Form 28 from WINGS.
+- Download AFROTC Form 28

 - Schedule a sports physical or provider appointment.